KDT2006/mygit/README.md

 - Objects
 	- Blob: raw file content; header `blob <size>\0` + bytes, stored compressed.
 	- Tree: lists entries with mode, name, and the 20-byte object ID they point to.
-	- Commit: references a tree and an optional parent, plus author/committer/message.
+	- Commit: references a tree and one or more parents (for merge commits), plus author/committer/message.
 - Hashing & Storage
 	- SHA‑1 of the header+content determines the object ID.
 	- Stored under `.mygit/objects/aa/bb…` (first byte as directory, remainder as file).